int128/oauth2cli/README.md

 1. Command opens the browser.
 1. User logs in to the server and approves the authorization.
 1. Command gets a token and access the API with the token.

-It is recommended to run the [example](example/) to understand the flow.

 ## How it works